 “Catch me if you can” Pacing Guide and Tips

-As a whole, Orangetheory has two types of group classes, namely OTF 2G and 3G.
-In 3G, three groups of people are in a class; hence a group is available at each station per unit of time.
+Orangetheory has two types of group classes, namely OTF 2G and 3G.
+In 3G, three groups of people are in a class; hence, a group is available at each station per unit of time.
 In 2G, there are only two groups in class, meaning that one station may be vacant in each unit.

 Usually, the type of class you get in may dictate the Speed required during the Catch Me If You Can challenge.